Premium Bench Plane Study

 • 12-20 pan head frog locking screws

-• A new trademark has the words “SOLID TOOL STEEL” above a trapezoid like shape containing “MILLERS FALLS”
+• The new trademark has the words “SOLID TOOL STEEL” above a concave octagon containing “MILLERS FALLS”

-• A new trademark has an empty triangle under the trapezoid like shape with “MADE IN USA” on either side of the triangle.
+• The new trademark has an empty triangle incorporated into the octagon.
+“MADE IN USA” is divided on either side of the triangle.

 • 2” Only- The casting number is 496A.